 At Cotmanhay Infant and Nursery School we encourage a love of reading through a well resourced library, special events, themed days, author visits, visits from the local library, book fairs and story club.

-Writing takes place in many forms - through word and sentence level activities, independently, modelled, shared and paired.
+Writing takes place in many forms - through word and sentence level activities, independently, modelled, shared, guided and paired.
 Children notice that writing requires an awareness of audience, purpose and context.
 Technology is used to engage pupils and give a purpose to their writing.

 In the Foundation Stage children develop many pre-writing skills.
 Correct letter formation is taught in a variety of enjoyable ways.
 As they become able, children begin to write letters using a variety of materials.
 Children are taught how to hold their pencil correctly.
 Children learn to regulate the size of letters which leads to neatly presented work.
 When children are ready they are taught to join letters which leads to fluent, legible and speedy writing.
 Children work very hard to obtain their "Pen Licences" in year two.
 We currently follow the PenPals scheme of work.

 At Cotmanhay Infant and Nursery School we recognise that good spoken language skills are crucial and every opportunity is taken to develop good speech and language skills throughout school to enable our children to be confident, creative and successful communicators.

 Throughout the year we run many interventions to support children who need extra help to develop good spoken language including Talk Time, ECAT and Speech Link.